zalando/pg_view/README.rst

 Descriptions of some of the options:

-- **system**
-    - **ctxt**: the number of context switches in the system.
-    - **iowait**: the percent of the CPU resources waiting on I/O.
-    - **run, block**: the number of running and waiting processes.
-    - For other parameters, please refer to man 5 proc and look for /proc/stat.
 - **memory**
     - **as** (CommittedAs): the total amount of memory required to store the workload in the worst-case scenario (i.e., if all applications actually allocate all the memory they ask for during the startup).
     - **dirty**: the total amount of memory waiting to be written on-disk.
 The higher the value, the more one has to wait during the flush.